175+ Best Atlanta Holiday Christmas Events & Things to Do

 Forever Yours at Agnes Scott College.
 Celebrate the wonder and spirit of the season with this original production based on Tolkien’s “Letters from Father Christmas.”
 Dec.
 8.

 The Nutcracker at Sandy Springs Performing Arts Center at City Springs.
 Students from the Roswell Dance Theatre and Tolbert Yilmaz School of Dance presents the story of Clara falling into a dream world.
-Nov.
-29-30, Dec.
-1 and 6-8.
+Dec.
+6-8.

 Carols by Candlelight at First Baptist Church Marietta.
 Kick off the Christmas season with this two-night concert.
 Dec.
 1-2.